huijing/personal-website/content/blog/2019-12-15-conference-season-2019.md

 <img srcset="/assets/images/posts/talking-css-2019/connectfest2-480.jpg 480w, /assets/images/posts/talking-css-2019/connectfest2-640.jpg 640w, /assets/images/posts/talking-css-2019/connectfest2-960.jpg 960w, /assets/images/posts/talking-css-2019/connectfest2-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="/assets/images/posts/talking-css-2019/connectfest2-640.jpg" alt="On stage at Connect Fest">

 It was a 2-track conference with one stage in an auditorium style and the other at the top floor of the venue.
 That second stage had a stunning view of Porto.
-At lunch, we naturally hovered together and were joined by some other speakers, including [Roméo Farinacci](https://www.tedxgrandcanyonuniversity.org/romo-farinacci).
+At lunch, we naturally hovered together and were joined by some other speakers, including Dr. Roméo Farinacci.
 Somehow our band of 4 stuck together the rest of the time.

 I soon realised that the audience was NOT majority web developers and wasn't feeling particularly confident about resizing the browser a thousand times on stage talking about flexbox and grid.
 But my 3 new-found friends were so incredibly supportive that I felt much better about it.
 A couple of people who did do web development also said nice things to me after, so that was a relief.